apeiros/baretest/README.markdown

 Planned Features
 ----------------

-* --fail-all flag, to test/review diagnostics of tests
 * Word-wrapping for CLI runner
 * Flags for color and verbose (\[no-]color and \[no-]verbose) for the executable
 * Passing on flags/options for formatters